Cocklebiddy

 Access to the area is via a turnoff on the Eyre Highway, 17 kilometres

-an off road vehicle a pickup and drop off service is provided
+not possess a 4 wheel drive vehicle a pick up and drop off service is offered

 For serious naturalists